datacarpentry/semester-biology/materials/combining-data-manip.md

 ### Pipes

-* Intermediate variables can get cumbersome if their are lots of steps.
+* Intermediate variables can get cumbersome if there are lots of steps
 * `|>` ("pipe") takes the output of one command and passes it as input to the next command
 * Want to take the mean of a vector